The property clock can help you determine the perfect time to buy and sell your investment.

 How to use the property clock

-The property clock makes a nice graphic and is a useful illustration of the performance of the market, but it also serves a practical purpose.
-By working out where a particular suburb sits on the clock, you can time the market just right to get the best value for money, that is, selling at the peak and buying when prices are at their lowest.
+The property clock makes a nice graphic and is a useful illustration of market performance, but it also serves a practical purpose.
+By working out where a particular suburb sits on the clock, you can time the market just right to get the best value for money: that is, selling at the peak and buying when prices are at their lowest.